mathworks/matlab-bamboo-plugin/examples/Run-MATLAB-Tests.md

 ![run_matlab_tests](https://user-images.githubusercontent.com/48831250/116717476-e6fdf380-a9a6-11eb-9813-56be6ed47604.png)

 5. To publish the JUnit-style test results, add the [JUnit Parser](https://confluence.atlassian.com/bamboo/junit-parser-289277056.html) task to your job.
-To make sure that the task always runs irrespestive of the build status, specify it as a final task.
+To make sure that the task always runs regardless of the build status, specify it as a final task.

    Now that you have added the required tasks for your build, click **Save and continue**.